Gaetz says he will seek to oust McCarthy as speaker this week. ‘Bring it on,’ McCarthy says

 “I think we need to rip off the Band-Aid,” said Gaetz, R-Fla.
 “I think we need to move on with new leadership that can be trustworthy.”

+McCarthy has consistently worked to placate the conservative wing of his conference during his nearly nine months on the job.
+Last month, he launched an impeachment inquiry into President Joe Biden without a House vote, though the speaker had in the past said the failure to have such a vote created a process devoid of legitimacy.
+McCarthy also has pushed spending levels for next year that are far below the caps he agreed to with Biden on a deal to extend the nation’s debt ceiling so that the government could pay its bills.

-McCarthy has continually tried to placate the conservative wing and on Friday, he brought a short-term plan to fund the government while enacting steep spending cuts of nearly 30% for many agencies and strict border security provisions.
+On Friday, he brought a short-term plan to fund the government that would enact steep spending cuts of nearly 30% for many agencies and strict border security provisions.
 But that was deemed insufficient by some Republicans, and 21 joined with every Democrat in voting against the package.

 McCarthy pivoted on Saturday to a bill that would draw Democratic support.
 It keeps agencies funded at current levels into mid-November and provides $16 billion in disaster relief for states and communities dealing with hurricanes and other natural disasters.
 Democrats jumped at the chance to keep the government open and both chambers passed the bill by overwhelming margins.

-Gaetz had threatened to file his ouster motion if McCarthy worked with Democrats and he said the spending package blew past spending guardrails that McCarthy had agreed to in his bid to become speaker.
+Gaetz had threatened to file his ouster motion if McCarthy worked with Democrats and he said the spending package blew past spending guardrails that McCarthy had agreed to previously.

 McCarthy has the support of a large majority of House Republicans, but because the GOP holds such a slim 221-212 majority, he may need votes from some Democrats to keep his job.
 When asked how many Republicans he had on board, Gaetz said he had enough to ensure that if McCarthy retains the speakership he would “be serving at the pleasure of the Democrats.”